This post was updated in March 2019.

 270 billion.
 That’s how many emails are exchanged every single day worldwide.
-With an estimated 3.7 billion email users in the world, that’s approximately 73 emails per person every day – many of us, myself included, probably receive more than that.
+With an estimated 3.7 billion email users in the world, that’s approximately 73 emails per person every day — many of us probably receive more than that (sound familiar?).

-If email outreach is a large part of your business, but you aren’t pleased with the metrics you’re seeing, it may be time to incorporate a few new strategies.
-I’ve outlined a handful of email marketing best practices you can follow in order to see improved deliverability, open rates, and conversion rates from your email efforts while also saving you time.
+If email outreach is a large part of your business but you aren’t pleased with the metrics you’re seeing, it may be time to incorporate a few new strategies.
+We’ve outlined a handful of email marketing best practices you can follow in order to see improved deliverability, open rates, and conversion rates from your email efforts while also saving you time.

 Automated drip campaigns are one of the most integral components of an effective email strategy.
-In addition to saving you time by automating the vast majority of your reach outs, it ensures consistent communication with your target audience.
+In addition to saving you time by automating the vast majority of your touchpoints, it ensures consistent communication with your target audience.

 Automated drip campaigns are emails that are triggered by your audience’s behaviors.
 For example, when they subscribe to your content, submit a contact form, book a consultation, or opt-in to receive an eBook, they will get enrolled in a drip campaign that sends them a series of emails over a specified time period.

 You can include a variety of content in these emails, but the content should be reflective of whatever they opted in to receive.
 The follow-up email they receive after submitting a contact form to book a consultation should be different than the follow-up email they receive after downloading a whitepaper.
 The goal of a drip campaign is to nurture the recipient: you provide value over time, rather than focusing on an immediate sale.
 As the sequence progresses, you can include more conversion-focused content.